mpokrass/Personality-notes/psych-356.md

 People with left lesions, they are more moody/sad/unstable.
 Takes away the approach motivation.
 Since they are reciprocal, makes the anxiety system more dominant.

-Left frontal assymetry comes from "wanting".
+Left frontal asymmetry comes from "wanting".
 Occurs when you put sugar on a baby's tongue.

 Power, commitment, anger can activate left frontal asymmetry.

 We also approach abstract things, ideals, values, meaning.
 Approach these things, the kind of person you want to be.

 Certainty, conviction, rationalization also approach motivated.
 "I didn't want it anyway."
-Freudian defence mechanisms - approach system downregulating the other system.
+Freudian defence mechanisms - approach system down-regulating the other system.
 Anxious people often do non-anxious things.

 Phineas Gage: got a pike through his head, went through his left frontal lobe.
 He was nice before this, he became profane/rude/impulsive/fitful/impatient after.
 Animal passions prevailed.